September 28, 2021 4 min read

 Once you’ve finalized your podcast, it's time to put it out in the world.
 In order to get your podcast up and streaming on popular platforms like Apple and Spotify, you’ll need to use a distribution platform.

-There’s no question that to take a podcast from an idea to a finished recording that is live on streaming platforms is a lot of work.
+There’s no question that to take a podcast from an idea to a finished recording that is live on streaming platforms is a lot of work, particularly for a beginner podcaster.
 The good news is that there are so many resources out there, including us here at Movo, to help you learn and make creating your own podcast a totally achievable goal.

-We hope this has provided some insight intowhat you need to make a podcast.
+We hope this has provided some insight intohow to record a podcast.
 It may be a long road, especially at the beginning, but trust us, once your friends start sending you screenshots while listening to your brand new pod, it will all be worth it.